News

 Description

-This project will close a gap in the SMART pathway and the San Francisco Bay Trail over Gallinas Creek connecting the Civic Center Station, the Marin Civic Center, San Rafael Airport, McInnis Park, and premier birding opportunities at Las Gallinas Valley Sanitary District.
-The current bike route between Smith Ranch Road and the SMART Civic Center Station is 2.2 miles, passing through an interchange with US-101 and an uncomfortable ride along Redwood Highway.
-This project will cut that distance in half and provide a flat, off-street route.
+This project will close a gap in the SMART pathway and the San Francisco Bay Trail over Gallinas Creek.
+It will connect the Civic Center Station, the Marin Civic Center, San Rafael Airport, and McInnis Park.
+This includes premier birding opportunities at Las Gallinas Valley Sanitary District.
+The current bike route between Smith Ranch Road and the SMART Civic Center Station is 2.2 miles.
+It passes through an interchange with US-101 and an uncomfortable ride along Redwood Highway.
+This project will cut that distance in half.
+It provides a flat, off-street route.

 This is yet another crucial gap closure getting us one step closer to the promised pathway between Larkspur and Cloverdale.